You Should Never Take Shortcuts, right?

 How Does This Apply to my Mind, or my Body?

-country world who can eat anything they want, never exercise, and still look like Kerry Washington, or Jasmine Tooks (yes, I had to Google trending hot women).
+country world who can eat anything they want, never exercise, and still look like Kerry Washington, or Jasmine Tooks (I had to Google trending hot women).

-You go along for two, three, four days…maybe you make it an entire week!
-You dutifully do your workout each day according to schedule, EVEN though you were sore as hell after the first two days.
-Doesn’t matter, you’re going to power through.
-Maybe you’re even watching the snacks, not eating anything after 7PM, etc.
+Two, three, four days…maybe you make it an entire week!
+You dutifully do your workout each day according to schedule, even though you were sore as hell after the first two days.

 Now You Have A Decision to Make